scrabbletank/farhome-rules/rulesdoc.md

 Add a proficient die to your roll for every level cast above 7th.

-#### Restoration
-*8th level*
 ___
-- **Casting Time:** 10 AP
-- **Range:** 5
-- **Duration:** instant

-You restore a creature's body, ending negative effects on them and healing mortal wounds.
-Make a spellcasting roll, the target creature restores wounds equal to the rolls successes.
-Any conditions aflicting the creature are removed if they came from a spell of 5th level or below.
-In addition, you may heal a Lesser or Greater wound for every crit rolled.

-Add 2 superior dice to your roll when casting at 9th level.

 #### Light of Divinity
 *8th level*
-___
 - **Casting Time:** 10 AP
 - **Range:** 10
 - **Duration:** concentration, 5 minutes